Tips for managing anxiety

 Why Therapy Skills Work For Managing Anxiety

-If managing anxiety or improving your anxiety levels is your goal, therapy skills provide a step-by-step guide for learning how to do this.
+If managing anxiety-based actions or improving your anxiety levels is your goal, therapy skills provide a step-by-step guide for learning how to do this.
 Therapeutic approaches like the dialectic approach and cognitive behavioural approaches have been developed over years to address the intricate nuances of managing emotions, which includes anxiety management.

 How therapy helped me regulate my anxiety levels